yuripeixinho/yuripeixinho/README.md

-# Hey, i'm Yuri Peixinho 💻🐟
+### Hi, i'm Yuri Peixinho

-I've been working as a full-stack developer since 2021.
-I focus mainly on integrating scalable project interfaces with JavaScript, ReactJS and SASS, in addition, I have experience developing API's in micro services using Python-Flask and MYSQL.
-In my free time, I act as the owner of the organization Diosonic together with my twin brother to improve my knowledge in project management, backend and devops.
-Come and see some of my aquarium!
+I have been working as a systems engineer since 2021, specializing in .NET Framework, ReactJS, SCSS, and Transact-SQL.
+I have extensive experience in creating scalable interfaces and developing robust APIs.
+Additionally, I am a proficient T-SQL developer with strong expertise in database processes.
+Currently, I am focused on enhancing my project management skills.